Monster movie: Modern era (1998–present)

 In 2013, Warner Bros. and Legendary Pictures released the Guillermo del Toro film Pacific Rim.
 Though the film was heavily inspired by the kaiju and Mecha anime genres, del Toro wished to create something original with the film rather than to reference previous work.
 The film was a moderate success in the United States but a box office hit overseas.
 It received generally positive reviews with significant praise for the film's special effects.
 A sequel, Pacific Rim Uprising, was released in 2018.

 In 2014, Warner Bros. and Legendary Pictures released Godzilla, a reboot of the Godzilla franchise directed by Gareth Edwards.
 Legendary originally intended to produce a trilogy with Edwards attached to direct all films.
 Shortly afterwards, Legendary announced a shared cinematic universe between Godzilla and King Kong, titled MonsterVerse.
 Two years later in 2016, Toho rebooted the Godzilla franchise with Shin Godzilla.
 Kong: Skull Island was released in March 2017, a reboot of the King Kong franchise and second film in Legendary's MonsterVerse.
 The third film in the MonsterVerse, Godzilla: King of the Monsters was released on May 31, 2019.
 Michael Dougherty directed the film and featured Rodan, Mothra, and King Ghidorah.
-The fourth film in the MonsterVerse, Godzilla vs. Kong, was released on March 31, 2021.
-It is directed by Adam Wingard.
+The fourth film in the MonsterVerse, Godzilla vs. Kong, directed by Adam Wingard and featured Mechagodzilla, was released on March 31, 2021.
+The fifth film in the Monsterverse, Godzilla x Kong: The New Empire was released on March 29, 2024 and again was directed by Adam Wingard.
+The sixth film in the Monsterverse, Godzilla x Kong: Supernova, is slated for March 26, 2027.